aa755/nbcoq/README.md

-nbcoq
+nbcoq : Coq plugin for Netbeans
 =====

 NOTE: This plugin was delveloped for Coq version 8.4pl2.
 It does NOT work with the new 8.4pl3 version because the xml communication protocol for coqtop was changed.
 Hopefully I would fix that when I start working on my next big Coq project.

-Coq plugin for Netbeans
+For a much more complete IDE built with many similar goals, checkout Coqoon http://itu.dk/research/tomeso/coqoon/

 Installation: